WarssayH/Weather-Fetcher/README.txt

           efficient that way
         - Since the API only contains city and country names, there are many duplicates.
           For example, querying Ottawa, USA will result in many results that look the same to the user.
-I'd rather not paste the coordinates beside them so I would either have to:
+I'd rather not display the coordinates beside them so I would either have to:
             a) Leave it like this
             b) Remove duplicates, but this would be either extremely time-consuming if done